lucasaid/file-curator/README.md

 #### Mac Users Note:

 If on a Mac OS, the script will attempt to grab and set any comments attached to the file using finder if the `-a` flag is set.

+#### MOVIE BRANCH:

+`-m` will search OMDb of movie files to get the plot year and rottern tomatoes rating, you need to create an .env file based on .env-example, and register for an API at http://www.omdbapi.com/apikey.aspx